-The contents of this report relate only to the matters which have come to our attention, which we believe need to be reported to you as part of our audit planning process.
-It is not a comprehensive record of all the relevant matters. which may be subject to change, and in particular we cannot be held responsible to you for reporting all of the risks which may affect the Council or all weaknesses in your internal controls.
-This report has been prepared solely for your benefit and should not be quoted in whole or in part without our prior written consent.
-We do not accept any responsibility for any loss occasioned to any third party acting, or refraining from acting on the basis of the content of this report, as this report was not prepared for, nor intended for, any other purpose.
+Section Page The contents of this report relate Key matters 3 only to the matters which have come to our attention, which we Introduction and headlines 5 believe need to be reported to you Significant risks identified 7 as part of our audit planning process.
+It is not a comprehensive Other risks identified 12 record of all the relevant matters, which may be subject to change, Other matters 13 and in particular we cannot be held Our approach to materiality 14 responsible to you for reporting all of the risks which may affect the IT Audit Strategy 16 Council or all weaknesses in your internal controls.
+This report has Value for Money Arrangements 17 been prepared solely for your Audit logistics and team 18 benefit and should not be quoted in whole or in part without our prior Audit fees 20 written consent.
+We do not accept Independence and non-audit services 22 any responsibility for any loss occasioned to any third party Communication of audit matters with those charged with governance 23 acting, or refraining from acting or the basis of the content of this report, as this report was not prepared for, nor intended for, any other purpose.